 The other major residential urban source of air pollution is domestic fires, including log burners and bonfires, which again release a lot of harmful chemicals and toxic particles.

-You can data for our Children's Hospital and our Women's Hospital on the Birmingham Urban Observatory, and you can even download the data if you want to have a closer look.
+You can data for our Children's Hospital and Women's Hospital on the Birmingham Urban Observatory, and you can even download the data if you want to have a closer look.

 How transport pollution affects our planet and future